OPS-E2E-PPE/Advertising-docs/Advertising/bingads-13/customer-management-service/searchaccounts.md

   - python
 ---
 # SearchAccounts Service Operation - Customer Management
 Searches for accounts that match the request criteria.

+For example you can search for accounts that the current authenticated user can access.

+> [!TIP]
+> Please see the [Account Hierchy and User Permissions](../guides/account-hierarchy-permissions.md) guide for an overview with examples.

 ## <a name="request"></a>Request Elements
 The *SearchAccountsRequest* object defines the [body](#request-body) and [header](#request-header) elements of the service operation request.
 The elements must be in the same order as shown in the [Request SOAP](#request-soap).